uchuhimo/konf/README.md

 HOCON/JSON/properties/TOML/XML/YAML source can be loaded from a variety of input format.
 Use properties source as example:

 - From file: `config.withSourceFrom.properties.file("/path/to/file")`
+- From watched file: `config.withSourceFrom.properties.watchFile("/path/to/file", 100, TimeUnit.MILLISECONDS)`
 - From string: `config.withSourceFrom.properties.string("server.port = 8080")`
 - From URL: `config.withSourceFrom.properties.url("http://localhost:8080/source.properties")`
+- From watched URL: `config.withSourceFrom.properties.watchUrl("http://localhost:8080/source.properties", 1, TimeUnit.MINUTES)`
 - From resource: `config.withSourceFrom.properties.resource("source.properties")`
 - From reader: `config.withSourceFrom.properties.reader(reader)`
 - From input stream: `config.withSourceFrom.properties.inputStream(inputStream)`
 - From byte array: `config.withSourceFrom.properties.bytes(bytes)`
 - From portion of byte array: `config.withSourceFrom.properties.bytes(bytes, 1, 12)`

 If source is from file, file extension can be auto detected.
-Thus, you can use `config.withSourceFrom.file("/path/to/source.json")` instead of `config.withSourceFrom.json.file("/path/to/source.json")`.
+Thus, you can use `config.withSourceFrom.file("/path/to/source.json")` instead of `config.withSourceFrom.json.file("/path/to/source.json")`, or use `config.withSourceFrom.watchFile("/path/to/source.json")` instead of `config.withSourceFrom.json.watchFile("/path/to/source.json")`.
 The following file extensions can be supported:

 | Type | Extension |
 | - | - |